 10. Speak the language – tips for how to do a ski season

-Why you should try to learn at least some of the local language when doing a ski season
+Why you should try to learn some of the local language when doing a ski season

 Here’s a truth – and, really, it applies the world over, summer or winter – people appreciate if you at least try to speak their language.
 I’m not necessarily meaning speaking fluently – though it is a huge advantage if you can – but I’ve never been anywhere where the locals don’t appreciate a trier.

-Locals will appreciate your effort if you try to learn the language on your winter ski season
+Locals will appreciate your effort if you learn the language on your winter ski season

 If you’re taking a job in resort, it’s almost always a pre-requisite that you can speak that country’s language.
 Sure, some jobs like plongeurs (dishwashers) or general cleaners don’t really involve much interaction with the public – but you’ll still likely be surrounded by people from that country (ie it’s good if you’re able to speak the language to at least some degree).